wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-hybrid-connection-connect-on-premises-sql-server.md

 You are now ready for the next step, which is to publish the application to Azure and test it.

-<a name="PubNTest"></a>
-## F. Publish the web application to Azure and test it ##
+## <a name="PubNTest"></a> F. Publish the web application to Azure and test it ##

-Now, you'll publish your application to your Azure web app and then test it to see how the hybrid connection you configured earlier is being used to connect your web app to the database on your local machine.
+Now, you'll publish your application to your App Service web app and then test it to see how the hybrid connection you configured earlier is being used to connect your web app to the database on your local machine.

 ### Publish the web application ###

-1. You can download your publishing profile for the Azure web app in the Azure Portal.
+1. You can download your publishing profile for the App Service web app in the Azure Portal.
 On the blade for your web app, click **Get publish profile**, and then save the file to your computer.

 	![Download publish profile][PortalDownloadPublishProfile]